ocbe-uio/BayesMallows/cran-comments.md

 ## Resubmission Note
 This is a resubmission.
-It contains some bugfixes, refactoring of C++ code, and (soft-)deprecation of some functions to make the API cleaners.
+It removes the dependency on the PerMallows package, due to an e-mail from Dr. Hornik warning that PerMallows is scheduled to be archived from CRAN.

 ## Test Environments
-* local Windows install, R 4.2.0.
+* local Windows install, R 4.2.1.
 * windows, devel, release and old-release.
 * Apple Silicon (M1) via rhub.
 * valgrind and GCC-UBSAN via rhub.